Understanding the Workmen's Compensation Act of 1923: Does It Include Mediclaim Coverage?

 KK!HR

-Presently there is no Workmen Compensation Act 1923, it is renamed as Employee Compensation (EC) Act 1923 and a lot of changes are there.
-The scope of Mediclaim and EC are different, EC is applicable only for employment related injuries and provides for compensation in such cases whether it is fatal or non-fatal (with at least three days incapacity to work) while a Mediclaim policy can provide relief in cases much beyond EC, depends on its coverage.
-A mediclaim is to compensate for the expense incurred while EC provides compensation for future loss of earning capacity.
+Presently, there is no Workmen Compensation Act 1923; it has been renamed as the Employee Compensation (EC) Act 1923, and a lot of changes have been made.
+The scope of Mediclaim and EC are different.
+EC is applicable only for employment-related injuries and provides compensation in such cases, whether they are fatal or non-fatal (with at least three days' incapacity to work), while a Mediclaim policy can provide relief in cases well beyond EC, depending on its coverage.
+A Mediclaim is meant to compensate for the expenses incurred, whereas EC provides compensation for the future loss of earning capacity.

 drsivaglobalhr